-Many of our contracts with our clients are ID/IQ contracts, including GSA schedules and GWACs.
+Many of our contracts with our clients are ID/IQ contracts.
 ID/IQ contracts provide for the issuance by the client of orders for services or products under the contract, and often contain multi-year terms and unfunded ceiling amounts, which allow but do not commit the U.S. government to purchase products and services from contractors.
 Our ability to generate revenue under each of these types of contracts depends upon our ability to be awarded task orders for specific services by the client.
 ID/IQ contracts may be awarded to one contractor (single award) or several contractors (multiple award).
 Multiple contractors must compete under multiple award ID/IQ contracts for task orders to provide particular services, and contractors earn revenue only to the extent that they successfully compete for these task orders.
-In fiscal 2015, fiscal 2014, and fiscal 2013, our revenue under our GSA schedules and GWACs accounted for 20%, 21% and 19%, respectively, of our total revenue.
 A failure to be awarded task orders under such contracts would have a material adverse effect on our results of operations and financial condition.